lastlink/docs-1/1-getting-started/4-configuration.md

 3. Click the "Add New Field: button at the bottom of the page
 4. Choose a field name and UI Type and click save
     * Optionally, you can update the Data Type or Length

+> You can always add new Fields directly to your database – then refresh Directus and they will apear.

 ------